sleepydragoon/ENC4265/manual.md

 - PDF: Used for print quality and layout preservation.
 Does not preserve layers.
 - JPEG: Exchanges visual quality for a smaller file size.
 Does not support transparency or layers.
 - PNG: Keeps full quality of the image in exchange for a larger file size.
 Supports transparency.
 Does not preserve layers.
-- TIFF Full quality export and ideal for printing.
+- TIFF: Full quality export and ideal for printing.
 Does not perserve layers.

 ### Share Layers
 - PDF: Export layers to a PDF with multiple pages.